-Fastned's total liabilities grew by 72%, or EUR 27.295 million, to EUR 65.162 million as of 31 December 2019, mainly because of the increased amount of interest-bearing loans and borrowings, which resulted from the corporate bonds issued throughout 2019.
-The application of IFRS 16 also resulted in an increase in lease liabilities which supported an increase in total liabilities at 31 December 2019 vis-à-vis 31 December 2018.
+Fastned's total liabilities grew by 51%, or EUR 33.194 million, to EUR 98.356 million as of 31 December 2020, mainly because of the increased amount of interest-bearing loans and borrowings, which resulted from retail bonds issued throughout 2020.
+Higher lease liabilities also supported an increase in total liabilities at 31 December 2020 vis-à-vis 31 December 2019.